fiddleheadjs/fiddlehead/README.md

-# Hook
+# H2K

-Hook is a lightweight UI library.
+H2K is a lightweight UI library.
 It replicates some key features of React:

 - Declarative programming
 - One-way data binding